GhostNaN/ReVidia-Audio-Visualizer/docs/README.md

 ## Future Ideas:
 #### In order of importance:
-- Add a option to scale the frequencies
-- Include a gradient setting
 - Make a profile/config feature
 - Implement a loop back to speakers on Linux/Windows
 - General optimizing